customerio/apple-code-signing/CI_SETUP.md

 `in_house` is `true` if [you have an Enterprise Apple Developer Account](https://stackoverflow.com/a/39741405).
 Otherwise, set to `false`.

-`key_id`, `issuer_id`, and `key` are all values that were given to you when you created an API key in the previous step.
-For `key` value, you will take the contents of the `.p8` file and replace all newlines with a newline character (`\n`) until the `.p8` file contents are a 1 line string.
+`key_id`, `issuer_id`, and `key` are all values that were given to you when you created an API key in the previous step. `key_id` and `issuer_id` values are simply the values that Apple gave you directly.

+For `key` value, you need the `.p8` file downloaded to your computer that Apple gave you when you created the API key.
+Let's say that you have the `.p8` file saved to the location: `/tmp/apple_key.p8` on your computer.
+Run `cat /tmp/apple_key.p8 | base64` to get a base64 encoded string of the `.p8` file contents.
+This string that gets printed in your terminal is the value of `key` in the `.json` file.

+Now that you have populated all of the fields of the `.json` file, there is one last step.
 Let's say that you saved this `.json` file to `/tmp/apple_api_credentials.json` on your computer.
 You will use this file in the next steps.

 * **Set secret in GitHub**